arman-oganesyan/rating-bot/README.md

 # What is it?
 Rating Bot for Telegram messenger.
 Add this bot to your group and it will analyze all the messages.
-It will update the rating of user if someone reacted to it with the one of the following symbols: `+`, `👍`, `-`, `👎`.
-Stickers are comming soon!
-Big refactoring as well.
+It will update the rating of user if someone reacted to it with the one of the following symbols: `+`, `👍`, `-`, `👎` or with a sticker with an appropriate associated emoji.

 After being added to a group this bot starts to track how many messages are sent by each user.
 Than this statistic can be easily be received using `/stat` command.
 You can use `/help` command to get more information.